nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

 .. image:: /_static/img/screenshots/project/project-toolbar.png
    :target: #project-toolbar

-Top of navigation sidebar, you see a toolbar containing buttons to create a new project (|new|) as well as to reload (|reload|), export (|export|), import (|import|), delete (|delete-projects|) or reset (|reset|) multiple projects.
+At the top of the navigation sidebar, you see a toolbar containing buttons to create a new project (|new|) as well as to reload (|reload|), export (|export|), import (|import|), delete (|delete-projects|) or reset (|reset|) multiple projects.

-Clicking on exporting, importing or deleting projects opens a dialog showing a list of project (|see| :ref:`project-view-project-dialog`).
+Clicking on the buttons to export, import or delete projects opens a dialog showing a list of project (|see| :ref:`project-view-project-dialog`).

 .. warning::
    You should export projects that you want to keep: If you refresh your browser or delete the web page cookie, the project will be lost!

-Creating a new project is defined where you can construct a network from the scratch (|see| :ref:`usage-basic-construct-networks`).
+Creating a new project lets you construct a network from scratch (|see| :ref:`usage-basic-construct-networks`).

 |br|